-- 2. With the throttle closed, raise the shift lever one full stroke to shift into 1st (first) gear. - 3.
+- 2. Release the parking brake, but continue squeezing the rear brake lever. - 3.
 Release the rear brake lever and increase engine speed by gradually opening the throttle. - 4.
-When speed increases, release the throttle and shift to 2nd gear by raising the shift lever one full stroke. - 5.
-Repeat this sequence to progressively upshift to 3rd, 4th and 5th (top) gear. - 6.
-To downshift, reverse this sequence.
-Remember to close the throttle each time you shift to the next lower gear.
+When speed increases, release the throttle and upshift to 2nd position by pressing the upshift switch once. - 5.
+Repeat this sequence to progressively upshift to 3rd (top) position. - 6.
+To downshift, press the downshift switch once.
+Remember to close the throttle each time you shift to the next lower position.

-Learning when to shift gears comes with experience.
+Learning when to shift gears in manual shift (ESP) mode comes with experience.
 Keep the following tips in mind:

 - As a general rule, shift while moving in a straight line. - Close the throttle completely before shifting.
 Improper shifting may damage the engine, transmission, and drivetrain. - Upshift to a higher gear or reduce throttle before engine rpm (speed) gets too high.
 Learn the relationship between engine sound and the normal shifting points. - Downshift to a lower gear before you feel the engine laboring (lugging) at low rpm. - Avoid downshifting to help slow your ATV when engine rpm is high.
-Downshifting when engine speed is near its allowable maximum may over-rev the engine and possibly cause damage. - To prevent transmission damage, do not coast or tow the ATV for long distances with the engine off.
+Downshifting when engine speed is near its allowable maximum may over-rev the engine and possibly cause damage.

+• To prevent transmission damage, do not coast or tow the ATV for long distances with the engine off.